 - Led Zeppelin's "Immigrant Song".

 - And "Whole Lotta Love".
 And "Rock and Roll".
 And "Dazed and Confused".
 And...

-THEBESTTHEBESTTHEBEST "Best Of You" has probably one or two sentences that aren't yelled.
+- Dave Grohl, often.
+"Best of You" has probably one or two sentences that aren't yelled.
 He has stated that he chews gum during concerts because of all the screaming, and that he's afraid someday he'll sound like Lemmy.

 - The song "Monkey Wrench" is a pretty impressive example.
 The last verse is screamed quite vigorously.